Graduate Diploma Building Surveying

 Watch: The learning and teaching experience

-For the Graduate Diploma you will study the following Level 2 and 3 modules over one year full-time, or over two years part-time by day-release.
+For the Graduate Diploma you will study the following modules over two years full-time or over three years part-time by day release.

 You will study:

 - Management of Residential Refurbishment Projects (Level 2: 30 credits) - Explores the design, construction and social issues that influence refurbishment and redevelopment of residential property in the private, social housing and public sectors

 - Professional Consultancy and Contract Administration (Level 2: 30 credits) - The Role of the Building Surveyor in providing a range of professional services including the practical risks involved and procedures for mitigating such risk to appropriate professional standards as well as examination of the legal issues and responsibilities arising from the administration of contracts

 - Building Pathology (Level 3: 15 credits) - A core area for Building surveying - investigating the pathology of how buildings deteriorate, exploring the range of investigative and reporting techniques and protocol a building surveyor uses

 - Commercial Development (Level 3: 30 credits) - Here we look at the issues affecting design, selection criteria and performance characteristics in design, construction, and services.
 We explore the economic and market influences on the feasibility of property development schemes